-- Expect a longer denture adjustment if you needed to undergo a tooth extraction
+Expect a longer denture adjustment if you require a tooth extraction.

-- Practice speaking with your dentures in by reading aloud or singing in the shower
+Practice speaking with your dentures by reading aloud or singing in the shower.

 If you choose to get implant dentures, you’ll need to wait three to six months after dental implant surgery before your new denture can be placed.
-However, once it’s been anchored onto the dental implants, most patients need next to no time to adjust to their new implant dentures!
+However, once it has been anchored onto the dental implants, most patients need no time to adjust to their new implant dentures!